oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

     AWS_SECRET_ACCESS_KEY=<replace with your OCI Object storage secret key>
     /opt/confluent/bin/connect-distributed -daemon /opt/confluent/etc/kafka/connect-distributed.properties

-6. Load the Confluent Connect S3 Sink connector with configuration to access Oracle Object Storage.
+Load the Confluent Connect S3 Sink connector with configuration to access Oracle Object Storage.

 Note: We are setting the below parameters with OCI specific values (not AWS values):

     "s3.region": "us-phoenix-1"
     "store.url": "intmahesht.compat.objectstorage.us-phoenix-1.oraclecloud.com"

-Replace the above with values from prerequisite Step 4 and 5.
+Replace the above with values from prerequisites above.

 Similarly replace the below with the values which apply for your implementation: